How to Spend 2 Epic Days in Olympic National Park

 Hurricane Ridge Area Day Hikes

 Hurricane Ridge has breathtaking views of the mountains.
-After the drive up the windy road take some time to get out of the and walk around.
+After driving up the windy road, take some time to get out and walk around.
 Before any hikes, talk to the park rangers to get a trail map and an update on the current trail conditions.

 Big Meadow Trail